kanemathers/odmetrics/README.md

 -----

 Metrics are nothing more than pointers to integers within your program.
-When clients connect to the odmetrics server, your metrics are JSON encoded and returned to the client.
+When clients connect to the odmetrics server, your metrics are written out over the socket.

 This example program will run for 10 seconds, printing out the seconds elapsed as it goes.
 While the program runs, those seconds will be provided